An exactly solvable asymmetric simple inclusion process: Enriched process for and

 Now, let us sum the total incoming and outgoing transition rates.
 For convenience, let the number of particles between the $(i-1)$'th and $i$'th separators be $\eta_i$ for $1 \leq i \leq L$.
 Then the total number of forward outgoing transitions from $\hat{\eta}$ is

 Similarly, the total number of forward incoming transitions into $\hat{\eta}$ is

 The number of transitions obtained in \eqref{eq: enriched right outgoing number} and \eqref{eq: enriched right incoming number} are clearly the same due to periodic boundary conditions.
 By an identical argument, one can show that the total weight of reverse outgoing transitions equals that of reverse incoming transitions.
-Thus, the uniform distribution proposed in \eqref{enriched process weights} satisfies the master equation.
+Thus, the uniform distribution proposed in \eqref{enriched process weights} satisfies {the master equation (also known as the global balance equation) and is thus the stationary solution}.